directus-labs/guest-authoring/next-auth-with-directus/index.md

     mkdir next-directus && cd next-directus
     ```

-    This folder will house the whole application including your locally hosted directus instance and the frontend of the application (Nextjs).
+    This folder will house the whole application including your locally hosted Directus instance and the frontend of the application (Nextjs).

-2. Next, navigate into the `next-directus` folder and create a sub folder called `server`, here you'll store all the files related to running directus locally.
+2. Next, navigate into the `next-directus` folder and create a subfolder `server`, here you'll store all the files related to running Directus locally.

     ```bash
     mkdir server && cd server